 (for pulldown information, see Keypad section of

-For this assignment you must write your code using ProtoThreads 1_2_1.
+For this assignment you must write your code using ProtoThreads 1_2_1 or later.

 I suggest the following thread layout, but you can use anything that works for you:

-- Thread 1 takes user input and set up PID parameters and the desired angle.
+- Thread 1 takes user input to set up PID parameters and the desired angle.

 - A timer ISR running at 1 KHz: